 July 1-August 31, 10:00am-6:00pm

 Prices: $10CAD admission per person & $4CAD/lb. of Amethyst

 3. Get Sky High at Eagle Canyon Adventures

-Eagle Canyon Adventures is home to Canada’s longest, fasted, and highest zip line with it being ½ mile long and reaching speeds over 45mph. and suspension footbridge.
+Eagle Canyon Adventures is home to Canada’s longest, fastest, and highest zip line with it being ½ mile long and reaching speeds over 45mph.

 If that doesn’t seem to get your blood pumping, the suspension bridges sure will.
 They feature two of Canada’s longest suspension footbridges at 300 and 600 meters.